-Thrissur Mala had inland water ways and rivers connecting main trade centers of Kerala which in turn made an Ancient trade market.
-The enchanting rivers crisscrossing canals and gurgling streams made this fertile land rich with coconut arecanut, tapioca, banana, rice, ginger, pepper and vegetable plantations.
+Thrissur Mala had inland water ways and rivers connecting the main trade centers of Kerala which in turn made an Ancient trade market, curiosly, most of these waterways are still safe for navigation and as a part of the tourism promotion projects.
+Special care is taken to develop them into enjoyable water theme sports.
+The enchanting rivers, crisscrossing canals and gurgling streams made this fertile land rich with coconut, arecanut, tapioca, banana, rice, ginger, pepper and vegetable plantations.

-Those who came to Mala for business and trade were enchanted by the magical experience of nature in all its virgin beauty settled and established their own religious cults and their own cultures.
+Those who came to Mala for business and trade, enchanted by the magical experience of nature in all its virgin beauty settled and established their own religious cults and own cultures.
 The vast ethnic and cultural diversity of India is truly reflected here at Mala in the variety of lifestyles and religious traditions of Hindus, Muslims, Christians, Jews and Konkanis.

-In those ancient period of Mala Thrissur, ceremonial sounds from four places of worship (Temple, Synagogue, Mosque, and Church within the Mala town limit) were heard at the same time proclaiming religious unity of people dwelling at Mala and surroundings of Mala.
+In those ancient period of Mala, ceremonial sounds from four places of worship (Temple, Synagogue, Mosque, and Church within the Mala town limit) were heard simultaneously proclaiming the religious unity of people dwelling at Mala and its surroundings.

-Among developing towns of India, Mala has a prominent position that encompasses a wide range of people from different backgrounds contributing their part as a development measure.
-Although, neighboring towns of Mala-Thrissur suffer religious and political affairs, Mala-Thrissur has very proud position keeping the harmony of different religions and political movements.
+Among developing towns of India, Mala has a prominent position that encompasses a wide range of people from different backgrounds contributing to the development of this peaceful town.
+Although, neighboring towns show signs of religious and political disturbances, Mala is totally unaffected, keeping complete harmony in these spaces.

-Malakadavu at Mala-Thrissur was once a hive of activity and Mala was a main trading center of the Jews because of its close proximity to waterways that connected to many important ports in Kerala.
-Ornamented by different rivers, backwaters and small hills, Mala with its green palms swaying in the wind and rich paddy fields offers an ideal spot for any tourist.
+Malakadavu at Mala-Thrissur was once a hive of activity and Mala was a main trading center of the Jews because of its close proximity to waterways having access to many important ports in Kerala.
+Ornamented by different rivers, backwaters and hills, Mala with its green palms swaying in the wind and rich paddy fields offers an ideal spot for any tourist.

-The public and private transport systems are fairly better here compared to other places of Kerala.
-Mala has a KSRTC Sub depot situates adjacent to old Malakadavu.
-Many buses plying to various places of the state and outside Kerala.
-One Private bust stand is also there in the town.
+The public and private transport systems are well in place providing access to all majour towns, in and out.
+The KSRTC depot is adjuscent to old Malakkadavu and the Private bus stand is in the centre of the town.
 Major developmental projects are being carried out in this location.

-Mala has a main post office which is located in the heart of Mala.
-The Mala Pincode: 680732.
+Mala Post office is in the heart of the town.
+Mala Pincode: 680732.

-Mala has many State and central govt. offices.
-Vadama and Valiyaparambu are the important places that Govt offices located and functioned.
+Mala has many State and central govt. offices with easy access.
+Vadama and Valiyaparambu are important places where Govt. offices locate and function.